setupyourskills/dew-decorlink/README.md

 ## Usage

-Run the following Neorg command to insert a quote at the current cursor location:
+Run the following Neorg command to insert an icon as a prefix to the link label:

 ```
 :Neorg dew_decorlink